 The most prominent concern people have when determining if they want to hire a property manager is the cost of the service.
 Property management is a paid service, and initially, the cost can deter people that think they can do it themselves, especially if it’s just a single-family property or condo.
 But not so fast, you must have the same knowledge and management skills as if you were managing an apartment complex.

-Most property management companies charge a monthly fee, which is typically a percentage of the month’s rent (standard rate is 7-10%).
+Most property management companies charge a monthly fee, which is typically a percentage of the month’s rent (the standard rate is 7-10%).
 It’s important not to make your decision on the percentage but rather the dollar amount the company charges, and here is why.
 Most think a 2% difference in a management fee is a lot because we associate it with a Real Estate Commission when you sell a property.
 Yes, 2% commission difference on a $500,000 property is $10,000, but 2% difference on a $2000 rent is a mere $40 a month gross and after you write it off on your taxes (management fees are tax-deductible) would be about $24 a month or just 79 cents a day.
-To choose a company precisely because they offer a cheaper management fee that does not have the services, reputation, and longevity for 79 cents a day could be a big mistake.
+Choosing a company precisely because they offer a cheaper management fee that does not have the services, reputation, and longevity for 79 cents a day could be a big mistake.
 That’s a third of a cup of coffee at Starbucks, right?

 On top of the monthly management fee, there might be a leasing fee.
-This fee goes toward the marketing of your property, i.e., listings, photos, video, and labor cost to get a property rented.
+This fee goes toward the marketing of your property, i.e., listings, photos, video, and labor costs to get a property rented.
 These fees can run from $300 to $1000 or 25% to 100% of the first-month rent.

 There might be miscellaneous fees as well, depending on the company.
-Some companies charge a markup on maintenance repairs, lease renewal fees, etc. and claim to have a low management fee but then charge extra fees on the side where other companies might not.
+Some companies charge a markup on maintenance repairs, lease renewal fees, etc., and claim to have a low management fee but then charge extra fees on the side where other companies might not.

 While property management is an expense, the benefits far outweigh the cost for most people.
 To see if you can afford it, you should evaluate all the costs.
 Most people only look at what their mortgage payment, taxes, and insurance are and what they can get in rent.
 If the rent covers all those items plus a management fee, then they assume they can afford it.
 But there is more to consider in the equation.
 An accurate assessment will include the amount your loan reduced, the amount you saved in taxes, and an increase in appreciation.
 See the illustration below.

 In the end, a good management company more than pays for itself by raising rents moderately.
 Whereas 95% of self-managing owners never raise rents, so in essence, if you don’t, you’re still paying a management fee (getting less rent is a management fee), and you still have to manage the property and have the headaches.
 Management Companies have proven residents don’t leave because you raise rents moderately (this would be like 2 -3% a year or $50 a month); they leave because of lousy service.
-The same reason you leave or quit going to a restaurant to eat because of horrible food or service.
+The same reason you leave or quit going to a restaurant to eat is because of horrible food or service.
 On the flip side, if that restaurant gives you excellent service, outstanding food and raises their prices 2-3% a year, you are more likely to keep going!

 If you raise the rent $50 a month each year (that’s 2.5% on a $2000 rent) in 6 short years using this strategy, it will put $12,600 in your pocket, and this is not a typo it is $12,600 in 6 years.
 It’s like compounding interest, so the first year you get an additional $600, second-year $1200, third-year $1800, etc.